CourtneyOaks/Covid-19_Data_Exploration/README.md

-#### Overview of Covid-19 Data Exploration using SQL.
-Dataset from Our World In Data.
+#### Overview of Covid-19 Data Exploration using SQL with a screenshot of the corresponding Tableau visualization.

+(Dataset from Our World In Data)